microsoft/pxt-microbit/docs/projects/guitar/making.md

 ### ~
 ![TRACING VIDEO + PICTURES OF THE GUITAR MAKING]()
-## Design and Make the Guitar body and neck
+## Design and Make the Guitar body
-* Search for [Guitar Silhouette](https://www.bing.com/images/search?q=Guitar+Silhouettes) design ideas and customize a guitar shape
+* Search for [Guitar Silhouette](https://www.bing.com/images/search?q=Guitar+Silhouettes) design ideas and customize the shape of your guitar
 * Trace the design on a flat piece of cardboard (40-80 cm is best)
    * *Tip:* avoid small details that are difficult to cut into cardboard
    * *Tip:* unfolding a box gives longer pieces of cardboard, and creases can be reinforced